BMW 2 Series Gran Coupe Insurance Rates

 Wyoming | $1,574 | -$192 | -10.9% |

-Opting for high physical damage deductibles can save as much as $620 each year, whereas increasing liability limits will increase premiums.
-Switching from a 50/100 bodily injury protection limit to a 250/500 limit will raise rates by up to $538 more per year.
+Opting for high physical damage deductibles can reduce prices by up to $620 each year, while buying higher liability limits will cost you more.
+Going from a 50/100 limit to a 250/500 limit will increase prices by as much as $538 more each year.
 View Rates by Deductible or Liability Limit

 Model Year | Comprehensive | Collision | Liability | Total Premium |